carpentries/instructor-training/messages/discussion-guidelines.md

 ## After:

-*   If any of the participants seemed unprepared (.e.g, had no questions), send them an email after the session asking them to sign up for another discussion session.
+*   If any of the participants seemed unprepared (e.g., had no questions), send them an email after the session asking them to sign up for another discussion session.